Starrah: Artistry

 Starrah stated that she writes lyrics first, and then finds a melody and production to fit them.
 In her early career, she was sometimes turned away from studio sessions for being "too urban", but later found success with urban crossover into mainstream pop music.

 Personal life

 Due to a mixture of social anxiety and wishes for privacy, Starrah avoids being photographed and recognized in public.
-Starrah identifies as queer.
+Starrah is queer.